PratimaNallapareddy/PratimaNallapareddy/README.md

 🤖 I'm passionate about machine learning, artificial intelligence, software engineering, and research.
 I enjoy building projects that solve real-world problems, from developing machine learning models to contributing to full-stack applications and benchmarking the reasoning abilities of large language models.

 I'm always looking for opportunities to learn new technologies, collaborate with others, and build software that makes an impact.
+I am looking to start an internship focusing on technology where I can learn more about coding and machine learning.

 ---